Loki462/selenium-practice-site/README.md

 - **Right Click**: Right-click the box to see the visual change.
 - **Drag & Drop**: Drag the item and drop it in the designated area to see the visual change.

-### Feedback Area
-The feedback area displays confirmation messages for user actions, enhancing the user experience and providing visual feedback for automation practice.

 ## License
 This project is licensed under the MIT License.